mindscan-de/BrightFlux/README.md

 I'm not trying to recreate one of the many monitoring tools (e.g ELK-Stacks) -- if you are looking for this, this is not the right place for you.

+Also keep in mind, that this is a spare time side project for me, where I challenge myself to build tools from scratch.
+I like to work on green field projects and figure stuff out.
+Also the progress will be on a need-by-need basis.
+I won't develop it if I don't need it.
+I also won't fix things that ain't broken.

 ## Motivation

 I'm sick of all the f..king log file viewers out there, because they lack the features and the usability from